Carmen Cole, Dog Listener

 I just knew there had to be another way…….

-Jan was using the dog’s language, showing people how to deal with their challenges or problems in a way both the dogs and the people understood.
+This method was using the dog’s language, showing how to deal with their challenges or problems in a way both the dogs and people understood.

-I went out immediately and bought Jan’s book ‘The Dog Listener’.
+I decided to do more research on this method.
 It soon explained the reason for my dogs behaviour.
 I could see why they were still pulling me down the road on walks and jumping up at visitors, even after all the basic obedience classes.
-I started to use the methods Jan described in her book and was amazed at the results.
+I started to implement and practice this kind, holistic way of living with and training my dogs and was amazed at the results.

 The Next Step